musemod/Client_Project_offline_local_AI/docs/README.md

 #### Prototype Status & Production Considerations

 This system was built in under 2 weeks to **demonstrate architectural patterns**, not to be production-ready.
-Below is an honest assessment of where it stands and what a production version would require, such a hybrid approach with RAG and fine-tuned LLMs:
+Below is an honest assessment of where it stands and what a production version would require, such a hybrid approach with RAG and fine-tuned LLMs.
+Although this is an offline system, perhaps some security and privacy guardrails should still be in place:

 | Layer | Current Implementation | What Production Would Add |
 |-------|------------------------|---------------------------|